-The Nyex unit provided by Arvia Technology Ltd removed organics in the brine using a process of electrochemical oxidation of the organics resulting from the production of hydroxyl radicals at the anode.
+The Nyex unit provided by Arvia Technology Ltd removed organics in the brine using a process of electrochemical oxidation of the organics via the production of hydroxyl radicals at the anode.
 This can sometimes be achieved more effectively in acidic conditions so the brine was acidified prior to treatments.
-Operation of the unit was undertaken by the lead operator (Plant One employee) under the supervision of TU Delft staff as the covid-19 pandemic made it very difficult for Arvia personnel to attend site.
-Hence commissioning and operation of the Nyex unit was undertaken remotely by Arvia working closely with the pilot plant operator.
+Operation of the unit was undertaken by the lead operator under the supervision of ZERO BRINE key researcher as the covid-19 pandemic made it very difficult for Arvia personnel to visit the site.
+Hence commissioning and operation of the Nyex unit was undertaken remotely by Arvia working closely with the lead operator.

 The Nyex unit was supplied by a batch of brine stored in a brine feed tank alongside the Nyex unit.
-This provided the feed to allow the Nyex unit to operate at a rate of $1 \text{ m}^3/\text{h}$ for short periods.
+This provided the feed to allow the Nyex unit to operate at a rate of 1 m3/h for short periods.
 All the brine entering the Nyex unit passed through the process with minimal losses (possibly some evaporation of water as the brine passed through the Nyex unit).